sendbird/sendbird-syncmanager-ios/README.md

 ### Initialization

-`SBSMSyncManager` is singlton class.
+`SBSMSyncManager` is a singlton class.
 And when `SBSMSyncManager` was initialized, a instance for `Database` is set up.
 So if you want to initialize `Database` as soon as possible, call `setup(_:)` first just after you get a user's ID. we recommend it is in `application(_:didFinishLaunchingWithOptions:)`.

 ```swift
 // swift